 Connectivity – Every projector below will have the ports to connect a streaming device or gaming console.
-But a few set themselves apart with WiFi or an on-board streaming interface so you can stream your favorite shows from apps like Netflix without any connected devices.
+But a few set themselves apart with WiFi or an onboard streaming interface so you can stream your favorite shows from streaming services like Netflix without any connected devices.

 At the very minimum, you need wall space.
 You need a wall clear of pictures or art that is a bright enough color (preferably white) to have a picture cast onto it.
 If you are going to go with a short-throw option, you won’t need much space between the projector and the wall.
 But for long-throw options, you’ll want to make sure you have a clear path from the projector to the wall.

 A clear wall will work, but a projector screen will provide you with a better viewing experience and enhanced picture quality.
 Beyond picture quality, you’ll also want to invest in a home theater speaker system or sound bar to get sound quality worthy of home cinema.
 Sure, some of the home theater projectors have speakers, but just like a new TV, the speakers aren’t great.